-The Internet is a work tool designed for professional uses.
+That Internet access is designed for professional uses only.
 It can form the basis for private communication as defined in section II.1, in compliance with the regulations in force.

 Users are informed that given the educational mission of the university, the voluntary and repeated consultation of content of a pornographic nature on the premises or via the digital resources of the University of Strasbourg is prohibited.